IaroslavElistratov/triton-autodiff/README.md

 A fork of [Triton](https://github.com/openai/triton) with an experimental automatic differentiation support.

 This work clones the main Triton repository, but intends to minimize divergences in the core.
-Most of the autodiff work is in [third_party/autodiff](backend/autodiff) subdirectory.
+Most of the autodiff work is in [third_party/autodiff](third_party/autodiff) subdirectory.

-**NOTE: This project is at a very early stage -- APIs will change.**
+**NOTE: This project is in its early stages and under heavy development -- it is not stable, not feature complete, and APIs will change.**

 # Motivation

 This repo aims to take in an arbitrary triton kernel and return a callable that supports automatic differentiation out of the box.

-Given a triton kernel and its stub
+Given a triton kernel and its stub:
   - creates a corresponding backward_triton_kernel
   - then wraps this pair of forward / backward triton kernels into a torch.autograd.Function

+Below I show how this repo helps to simplify your kernel definitions.
 The project aims to support arbitrary triton kernels.

-Below I show how this repo helps to simplify your kernel definitions.

-For more examples see [third_party/autodiff/test](backend/autodiff/test).

-# Example 1: Flash Attention v2
+# 🔥 Example 1: Flash Attention v2

 Let's look at flash attention v2 impl from [official triton tutorial](https://github.com/triton-lang/triton/blob/105cb56487cd8a433b8fbfe9cc63c1f1c04a4b2a/python/tutorials/06-fused-attention.py).

-I'll show code snippets below. **For end to end example see: triton/third_party/autodiff/test/flash_attention_v2/run.py**
+I'll show code snippets below. **For end to end example see: [autodiff/test/flash_attention_v2/run.py](third_party/autodiff/test/flash_attention_v2/run.py)**

 <details>
-  <summary>Click to expand</summary>
+  <summary>❗ CLICK TO EXPAND DIFF ❗</summary>

 ```diff